 The CMS IWG and the corrective actions lead will:

-5. , corrective actions to non-compliance that will incentivize and encourage CCMs compliance with the obligations of the Commission thus making the WCPFC CMS more effective and to achieve the mandate of the Commission.
+5. Develop a system of corrective actions that prioritize compliance among CCMs, recognizing the special requirements of developing State parties including SIDS in accordance with Article 30 of the Convention, to incentivize and encourage CCMs compliance with the obligations of the Commission,where non-compliance is identified, thus making the WCPFC CMS more effective and to achieve the mandate of the Commission.

-6. ake into account the principles of effectiveness, efficiency, fairness, and cooperation towards compliance in undertaking this work.
+6. The corrective actions that are developed will take into account the principles of effectiveness, efficiency, fairness, and cooperation towards compliance in undertaking this work.

-6. Recommend to TCC and the Commission the consideration and potential adoption of such corrective actions.
+7. Recommend to TCC and the Commission the consideration and potential adoption of such corrective actions.